uviclibraries/rstudio/tidyverse-data-B.md

 Add a new variable `Discounted_US` that is TRUE if the purchase is made in the United States and has been discounted

-- Filter for United States orders using the “Country” column
+- Filter for United States orders using the `Country` column

-- Filter for discounted orders by selecting all objects where the values in the “Discount” column are greater than 0.
+- Filter for discounted orders by selecting all objects where the values in the `Discount` column are greater than 0.

 <details>
 <summary>